Red Spring Farm

 Getting Started

 Filling out an application helps us get to know you and determine exactly what you are looking for.
 This link to our application is at the bottom of this page.
 After you submit an application, you will receive an email response within 5 business days.
-PLEASE reach back out if you do not hear from us after 5 business days (M-F) to verify that we received your application.
-Once you are approved, you can place a $300 reservation fee which will go towards the final purchase price of your puppy.
+Please reach back out if you do not hear from us after 5 business days (M-F) to verify that we received your application.
+Once you are approved, you can place a $700 reservation fee which will go towards the final purchase price of your puppy.
 Wait time varies significantly due to multiple factors.
 Generally, the more specific you are, the longer it may take to get your puppy.
-In some cases we may have a puppy fitting your needs ready now/very soon, while in other cases it could take 4-6 months.
+In some cases we may have a puppy fitting your needs ready now/very soon, while in other cases it could take a few months.

 FINAL PAYMENTS: